Biden signs $1.2T infrastructure bill: ‘America is moving again’ - NewsBreak

 Bipartisan members of the U.S. House and Senate who attended the bill signing included, according to news releases and social-media posts:

-- Georgia’s Democratic senators, Jon Ossoff and Raphael Warnock, and Democratic Georgia Rep. Lucy McBath.
+- Georgia’s Democratic senators, Jon Ossoff and Raphael Warnock, and Democratic Georgia Reps.
+Lucy McBath and Carolyn Bourdeaux

 Also on hand were governors from Pennsylvania, Maine, New Mexico and Louisiana.